GuyMattheuwsen/GuyMattheuwsen/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @guymattheuwsen
-- 👀 I’m interested in sports, history and wine
+- 👀 I’m interested in sports, history and wine tasting
 - 🌱 I am a fullstack developer freshly graduated from Le Wagon
 - 💞️ I’m looking to collaborate on fun projects ... drop me a message ;)
 - 📫 How to reach me : guy.mattheuwsen@gmail.com